syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 		1. Syncfusion.HtmlConverter.NETStandard
 		   [https://nuget.syncfusion.com/nuget_aspnetcore/nuget/getsyncfusionpackages/aspnetcore](https://nuget.syncfusion.com/nuget_aspnetcore/nuget/getsyncfusionpackages/aspnetcore)

 * The QtBinaries folder is available in the WebKit HTML Converter installed location.
 The physical path of this folder should be set to the <i>WebKitPath</i> property of WebKitConverterSettings.
-This is mandatory to set WebKitPath property with QtBinariesDotNetCore folder, otherwise the converter will throw <b>WebKit assemblies are missing</b> exception.
+This is mandatory to set WebKitPath property with QtBinaries folder, otherwise the converter will throw <b>WebKit assemblies are missing</b> exception.

 * To convert HTML to PDF in Linux using the WebKit rendering engine, the following packages should be installed in the Linux machine where the conversion takes place.
 	1. $ sudo apt-get update